-The Company generated a profit of \$1.96 million for the year ended 31 March 2019 (2018: Loss of \$42.73 million), and as of that date, the Company had an accumulated deficit of \$104.74 million (2018: \$106.70 million).
-The Company's position as at 31 March 2019 included cash and cash equivalents of \$2.26 million.
-The Company has intercompany payables of \$14.38 million, which are payable on demand.
+The Company generated a profit of \$ 0.40 million for the year ended 31 March 2020 (2019: Profit of \$1.96 million), and as of that date, the Company had a net current asset position of \$1.88 million (2019: \$1.74 million), which includes intercompany payables of \$16.27 million, which are payable on demand.
+The Company's position as at 31 March 2020 included cash and cash equivalents of \$1.68 million.

-The directors sought and obtained a letter of support from Suzlon Energy Limited ("the Group"), the ultimate parent which states: Suzlon Energy Limited will, subject to applicable Indian Law, endeavour to continue to provide financial support to Suzlon Energy Limited (Mauritius) and its subsidiaries to enable it to continue operations through at least 12 months from the date of the directors' report, and obligations under this letter ceases once the Company ceases to be a subsidiary.
-Suzlon Energy Limited (Mauritius) is the Company's parent.
+The directors sought and obtained a letter of support from Suzlon Energy Limited ("the Group"), the ulitmate parent entity which states: Suzlon Energy Limited will, subject to applicable Indian Law, endeavour to continue to provide financial support to Suzlon Energy Australia Pty Ltd to enable it to continue operations through at least 12 months from the date of the directors' report.

-The Group has incurred losses in FY19, which has resulted in a net asset deficiency.
+The Group has incurred losses in FY20, which has increased the net asset deficiency.
 These factors indicate the existence of an uncertainty that may cast doubt on the Company's ability to continue as a going concern.
 These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.